MclaughlinSteve/automerge-kt/README.md

 high priority.
 By default `Priority Automerge` will be used.
 The `Priority Automerge` label allows a PR to take precedence in the merge order.

+(Optional) Set the `MERGE_TYPE` environment variable to your desired merge type (Valid options are "merge", "squash", and "rebase").
+This will determine the type of merge that is performed when merging pull requests.
+By default, "squash" will be used

-Replace the repository url in the [config.yml](src/main/resources/config.yml) with the information relative to your project (i.e. the urls to as many repos as you want to run it across).
+Replace the repository url in the [config.yml](src/main/resources/config.yml) with the information relative to your project (i.e. a list of the urls to as many repos as you want to run it across in parallel).

 __For local running only__: If you want to change the rate that it runs, update the `INTERVAL` constant in [Main.kt](src/main/kotlin/Main.kt).